 Start with picking your top five values and then return to the rest of the activity another day.
 That, my friends, is part of the beauty of starting this whole process early.

-These stories of our lives make up who we are, and that is exactly what the personal statement should be about.
+These stories of our lives make up who we are, and that is precisely what the personal statement should be about.
 But right now, you don't have to worry about how these value-revealing moments will turn into your essay.

 One Step at a Time.